aws-samples/ecs-refarch-batch-processing/README.md

 - **InstanceSecurityGroup** - Security Group to which your instances are added.

-- **TaskDefinition** - An ECS task definition that gets scheduled by the Lambda function.
+- **TaskDefinition** - An ECS task definition that is started by the ECS service.
 The ECS task schedules a Docker container that copies the uploaded object and creates a thumbnail and a resized (1024x768) image file in the output S3 bucket.

 - **ECSServiceRole** -  An IAM role assumed by the ECS service, which gives the service the right to register instances to an Elastic Load Balancer if needed.